-For the 2017-2018 school year, all new students will be provided an iPad Pro with Apple Pencil.
-Since the iPad does not replace the need for a computer, students encouraged to bring a laptop to campus as well.
+For the 2018-2019 school year, all students will have been provided an iPad Pro with Apple Pencil.
+Since the iPad does not replace the need for a computer, students are encouraged to bring a laptop to campus as well.
 Choate’s Information Technology Services Department provides technical support throughout the school year for all student iPads and laptops.
 All queries may be directed to User Services at (203) 697-2572 or firstname.lastname@example.org.

 New students gain access to the Choate Students Portal in May, prior to their registration to Choate.
 Parents are emailed a password, which gives them access to the Parents Portal and their Student’s Information Account in mid-August.